Lycosuchus: Classification

+Subsequently, van den Heever would later revise the entire taxonomy and systematics of early therocephalians in his 1987 PhD thesis, reinstating Lycosuchidae but recognising only Lycosuchus as the sole valid member.
+Most other lycosuchids were previously only distinguished by variations in tooth count and proportions, and so lacked any clear diagnostic characteristics according to van den Heever and were therefore rendered nomina dubia.
+However, Hyaenasuchus and Zinnosaurus were complete enough for him to identify traits he considered diagnostic of Lycosuchus vanderrieti and so he concluded they were junior synonyms of it.
+Hyaenasuchus had previously only been distinguished from Lycosuchus by a greater tooth count and proportions of the canines, while Zinnosaurus was initially identified as a scylacosaurid ("pristerognathid" at the time) due to only preserving a single pair of canines.
+Although the revised taxonomy from van den Heever's thesis was never formally published, his conclusions were nonetheless largely adopted by palaeontologists in subsequent work into the 21st century.
+As the only valid lycosuchid, Lycosuchus became representative of the group as a whole in later studies, particularly in phylogenetic analyses of therocephalians.
+In a 2014 study, Fernando Abdala and colleagues questioned the synonymy of Hyaenasuchus and Zinnosaurus with Lycosuchus, following the reidentification of the therocephalian Simorhinella as a lycosuchid, prompting a re-examination of most other specimens of this group.
+Lycosuchus and Simorhinella are distinguished only by minor differences in the bones of the palate, but as these elements are obscured in the type specimens of Hyaenasuchus and Zinnosaurus, the authors consider it impossible to determine whether they might belong to either of these genera or another.
+Consequently, they are no longer regarded as synonyms of Lycosuchus and are now considered as nomina dubia.

 Lycosuchus has often been included as a representative of early therocephalians in phylogenetic analyses, where it has consistently been recovered as an early branching member of the group.
-Indeed, Lycosuchus is often found to be the earliest diverging member and so is considered the most basal therocephalian currently known.
+Indeed, Lycosuchus is often found to be the earliest diverging member and so is considered as the most basal therocephalian currently known.
 As the only valid lycosuchid known for many years, and due to the fact that Simorhinella has yet to be included in a phylogenetic analysis, Lycosuchus is the only lycosuchid to be analysed cladistically so far.
-However, on occasion it has been found to form a clade with the Russian therocephalian Gorynychus (such as by Liu and Abadala (2019), shown in the cladogram below, left) although the latter is not typically considered a lycosuchid (though see Suchkova and Golubez, 2018).
-This result is not common though, and Gorynychus is more often found in a more derived position closer to scylacosaurids (such as in Liu and Abdala (2023) shown below, right, which uses the same dataset as Liu and Abdala (2019)).
+However, on occasion it has been found to form a clade with the Russian therocephalian Gorynychus, although the latter is not typically considered a lycosuchid.
+This result is not common though, and Gorynychus is more often found in a more derived position closer to scylacosaurids.

 All cladograms below are simplified to focus on the relationships of Lycosuchus and early therocephalians, and relationships within bolded terminal clades are not shown.